Schoolin’ Black girls:

 new beginnings!

 Monique Lane is an Assistant Professor at Saint Mary’s College of California, in the Department of Leadership.
-The university's mission and core principles - primarily the concern for the poor and social justice - was an important determinant in choosing Saint Mary's as an academic home.
+The university's mission and core principles - primarily the "concern for the poor" and social justice - was an important determinant in choosing Saint Mary's as an academic home.
 Below, Monique is pictured advancing the school mission of inclusive excellence with Saint Mary's colleagues, Dr. Michael Viola (left) and Dr. Clifford Lee (far right).
 Learn more about the Kalmanovitz School of Education and the graduate programs in Educational Leadership here.

 dirp at teachers college